EngineersTools/ptdt/README.md

 - root cause analysis
 - operational decision-making

+All these files are located in the [src](./src/) folder of this repository.

 ## Architecture

 At a high level, PTDT is implemented in four main layers that allows it to interact with the external world.
 Both ingesting data and producing results.
 These layers are: